 This doesn’t mean you can’t use it, but you shouldn’t wash it for that time frame (rinsing out is fine).
 The Mod Podge will extend the life of your mug.

 I still recommend hand washing even after using the Dishwasher Safe Mod Podge.
 You can try the top rack of your dishwasher, but the nail polish will still wear down just because it’s always going to be slightly fragile.
-That doesn’t mean a DIY mug like this isn’t worth it, but it’s something you need to consider!
+That doesn’t mean a mug like this isn’t worth it, but it’s something you need to consider!

 Tip: using Mod Podge doesn’t mean you can microwave your mug.
 That is still a no-no.